NeuraLegion/sectester-js/CONTRIBUTING.md

-# How to contribute to Sec Tester SDKs
+# How to contribute to SecTester SDKs

 ## Table of contents